ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 31 - 1.10.21

 :cherry_blossom: Still working on the catalog demand prediction project.
-Today I looked into store number and zip code as potentical predictive variables.
+Today I looked into store number and zip code as potential predictive variables.
 Zip codes seem to play a role in predicting the average sales amount while store number doesn't appear to have a big influence on the sales amount.

 ![D31_zip](/images/D31_zip.png)